-Led by a board-certified gynecologic oncologist, this highly experienced team treats more than 400 new patients, performs 300 surgical procedures, administers 475 chemotherapy cycles, and totals nearly 2,500 office visits a year.
+Three board-certified gynecologic oncologists lead this highly experienced team that treats more than 650 new patients, performs over 400 surgical procedures, administers 625 chemotherapy cycles, and totals over 4,000 office visits a year.

 Key components of the team’s work are research and education.
-In conjunction with the Gynecologic Oncology Group (GOG), a national research organization funded by the National Institutes of Health, team members provide patients access to cutting-edge therapy through GOG clinical studies.
-Resident physicians and students in obstetrics and gynecology participate in caring for patients, as well as contributing to the team’s research activities under the supervision of the attending physicians.
+In conjunction with NRG-Oncology, a national research organization funded by the National Institutes of Health, team members provide patients access to cutting-edge therapy through clinical studies.
+Resident physicians in obstetrics and gynecology and medical students from Stony Brook School of Medicine participate in caring for patients, as well as contributing to the team’s research activities under the supervision of the attending physicians.